 Legal Receptionist Jobs

-Legal receptionist jobs can progress in to a variety of organisations - offices, museums, hotels, schools, solicitors, health and beauty businesses, doctors, hospitals or Councils.
+Once established in the role, there are oppertunities for progression in to a variety of organisations - offices, museums, hotels, schools, solicitors, health and beauty businesses, doctors, hospitals or Councils.

 There are no minimum qualifications for legal receptionist jobs but having GCSEs/S grades (A-C/1-3), particularly in English, are useful.
 Clerical, secretarial, numeracy and IT skills may be required.

 Training is usually provided on the job by the employer, and new entrants often work under the supervision of a more experienced legal receptionist.
 There are NVQs/SVQs in reception, and also in business and administration and customer service, which cover aspects of legal reception work.